At the Root of It

 From 1972-1974, the Plumbago Mining Corporation had one of the largest finds of tourmaline at the Dunton Mine in Newry.
 This find netted around one ton of tourmaline.
 The cabochon in this necklace is from that find.
 It measures 8 x 6 mm and weighs 1.35 carats.

 The amethyst version features a 14 x 10 mm cab that weighs 5.45 cts.
 Mined at the Deer Hill mine in Stow, ME from 1967-1971 by Jim Mann.

-The pendants have been handcrafted by Jessie Mixer of Conway, NH.
-She uses very fine saws to hand cut vignettes out of sterling silver.
-Each of her designs are unique; no two are the same.
+The pendants have been handcrafted by Jesse Mixer of Conway, NH.
+She uses very fine saws to hand-cut vignettes out of sterling silver.
+Each of her designs is unique; no two are the same.